 Dr. Cheryl P. May is the Director of the Criminal Justice Institute (CJI), its National Center for Rural Law Enforcement (NCRLE) and the Arkansas Center for School Safety (ACSS).
 She was appointed Director on July 1, 2010.
-She has served and been an advocate for the Arkansas law enforcement community for more than 30 years as a forensic professional and also as CJI Chief Executive Officer, CJI Deputy Director, CJI Assistant Director, and CJI Program Manager.
+She has served and been an advocate for the Arkansas law enforcement community for 35 years as a forensic professional and also as CJI Chief Executive Officer, CJI Deputy Director, CJI Assistant Director, and CJI Program Manager.

 Since 2014, Dr. May has served as Chair of the Arkansas Department of Education’s Safe Schools Committee.
 She also worked with the Arkansas Department of Education to collaboratively establish the Arkansas Center for School Safety under the umbrella of CJI.
 On March 1, 2018, Governor Asa Hutchinson appointed Dr. May as Chair of the Arkansas School Safety Commission.

-Dr. May is currently the Principal Investigator on three CJI grants (SAMHSA, Arkansas Department of Adult Aging and Behavioral Health Services, and Blue and You Foundation for a Healthier Arkansas) focusing on 1.)
+Dr. May is currently the Principal Investigator on three CJI grants (SAMHSA, Arkansas Division of Aging, Adult and Behavioral Health Services, and Blue and You Foundation for a Healthier Arkansas) focusing on 1.)
 Naloxone administration training and Narcan distribution for first responders and families in recovery and 2.) providing communities prevention education resources to reduce the number of opioid overdose deaths in Arkansas.
 She is also a champion for the development and implementation of statewide certified Child Abduction Response Teams.